dougeby/IntuneDocs/InTuneDocs/DeployUse/introduction-to-device-compliance-policies-in-microsoft-intune.md

 # required metadata

 title: Device compliance policies | Microsoft Intune
-description: This topic explains concepts that help you learn what device compliance policies are and how they work.
+description: This topic explains what device compliance policies are and how they work.
 keywords:
 author: karthikaraman
 manager: angrobe